yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 All other functionality, such as reward selling, upgradability, etc., is up to the strategist to determine what best fits their vision.
 Due to the ability of strategies to stand alone from a Vault, it is expected and encouraged for strategists to experiment with more complex, risky, or previously unfeasible Strategies.

 ### FYI
-NOTE: The only default global variables from the BaseStrategy that can be accessed from storage is `asset` and `TokenizedStrategy`.
+NOTE: The only default global variables from the BaseTokenizedStrategy that can be accessed from storage is `asset` and `TokenizedStrategy`.
 If other global variables are needed for your specific strategy, you can use the `TokenizedStrategy` variable to quickly retrieve any other needed variables within the strategy, such as `totalAssets`, `totalDebt`, `isShutdown` etc.

 Example: